NREL/EnergyPlus/design/FY2021/NFP-Fast_gFunc_Calc_cpgfunction.md

 #### Eigen

-The `Eigen` library will likely become a dependency to be used in solving a system of equations using LU decomposition.
+The `Eigen` library has been made a dependency to be used in solving a system of equations using LU decomposition.
 As previously mentioned, `cpgfunction` is faster than `cpgfunctionEP` due to more linear algebra being made use of.
 It may be possible for `cpgfunctionEP` to someday match the speed performance of `cpgfunction` by depending more heavily on `Eigen`, though the library from its conception has been geared towards BLAS/LAPACK.
 The re-write would be substantial, and the amount of memory consumed will grow.

-A re-write with a dependency on `Eigen` would more than likely provide a great increase in speed performance of `cpgfunctionEP`.
-This re-write would take time, and is not feasible to be accomplished by August.
+It is unclear if a greater dependency on `Eigen` could provide performance similar to the BLAS/LAPACK of OpenBLAS.
+A re-write with a focus on `Eigen` for linear algebra could be done, but would take time, and is not feasible to be accomplished by August.

 ### Git